 For emergencies, our best number to call is the office number 505-801-7500.
-Karin mans the office during the hunting season while Chris is in the field.
-Should you find yourself lost on your way at night or your family needs to get in touch with you, you can call this number and she will do her best to get in touch with Chris, your guide, or the camp manager.
+Karin mans the office while Chris is in the field during the hunting season.
+Should you find yourself lost on your way at night or your family needs to reach you, you can call this number, and she will do her best to reach Chris, your guide, or the camp manager.

-Should anyone need to reach you in camp, they may call/text Chris' cell 505-860-3197 (however he does NOT always have service every day).
-Should they call this number after hours a voice messaging system is in place and we will give you the message when we hear it.
+Should anyone need to reach you in camp, they may call/text Chris' cell at 505-860-3197 (however, he does NOT always have service every day).
+Should they call this number after hours, a voice messaging system is in place, and we will give you the message when we hear it.
 Texting is the very best way to reach Chris the fastest.

-After your harvest: In the Field: Once you have killed an animal, guides will then help you as little or much as you like in dealing with the downed animal.
-If we are in an area that we can drive to we'll load it in the truck, or help to pack it out on our backs.
+After your harvest: In the Field: Once you have killed an animal, guides will help you as little or as much as you like in dealing with the downed animal.
+If we are in an area that we can drive to, we'll load it in the truck or help pack it out on our backs.

-Your hunt is concluded at this point and your guide will be done once your meat and cape are dropped off at the meat processor/taxidermist.
+Your hunt is concluded at this point, and your guide will be done once your meat and cape are dropped off at the meat processor/taxidermist.

 Mandatory Harvest Report after your hunt - the state of NM requires ALL hunters to fill out their mandatory harvest report whether you were successful or not.
-You will want to log on to your NM Game and Fish account after the hunt to complete this step.
+After the hunt, you will want to log on to your NM Game and Fish account to complete this step.
 If you don't complete this step you will not be eligible for the NM draw next year.
 You can also call NM Game and Fish at (888) 248-6866 to complete your harvest report over the phone.

-If you have any questions, please do not hesitate to call us any time: 505-801-7500 (office) or 505-860-3197 (Chris' cell phone) or E-mail us at: info@compasswestoutfitters.com
+If you have any questions, please do not hesitate to call us any time: 505-801-7500 (office) or 505-860-3197 (Chris's cell phone) or e-mail us at: info@compasswestoutfitters.com